levzem/SwiftGmailClient/README.md

 ## Supported Features

-This is still a work in progress, however, feel free to open an issue and request a feature.
+This is still a work in progress and my first Swift project, however, feel free to open an issue and request a feature.
 They are quick to add.

 - [x] labels
 - [ ] messages (partial support)